Overcoming The Challenges

 #1 Isn’t it funny how whenever you decide to do something, you suddenly run out of ideas?
 Well, the awesome crew at RAK have us covered!
 Their website, www.randomactsofkindness.org is literally packed with ideas to inspire your daily random acts of kindness.

 #2 Do you find, like many of us, that even though you rate kindness as one of your top values, when it comes to the opportunity to act with kindness you often hesitate?
 Sadly, we too often tend to hold back, perhaps in concern about embarrassing the other person, or appearing too familiar or a bit of an odd bod.
-But take a few deep belly breaths (Hack #1) to step into Presence (Hack #3) and shrug off your survival brain based inhibitions to be your true self and make this moment a better one for both you and the other person.
+But take a few deep belly breaths (Hack #1) to step into Presence (Hack #3) and shrug off your survival brain based inhibitions to be your true self and create a special moment for both you and the other person.
+You never know when a smile could change somebody's day, or even a life.

 #3 But what if you’re thoroughly hacked off with somebody and just don’t feel like being kind to them?
 Tap into your non-judging compassionate self and remember that we do not know what challenges or struggles they face right now.
 Once we remind ourselves of this, it is so much easier to handle the situation in a more positive and kind manner.